AlexandriaDAO/core/src/alex_frontend/public/README.md

 Since this model prioritizes immutability for the sake of permanence, governance is initially limited to matters involving NFT ownership.
 The governance mechanism allow proposals that can delete NFTs (if corrupted/inaccurate), or transfer the ownership (to any true author that claim it) with a simple majority and quorum of staked ALEX holders.

-I honestly don't know how code changes will be governed in the future.
-It has not been figured out yet.
-The important thing is this gets to a working product where the immutable part is entirely forkable so anyone can build their own products independent of parts that are still under centralized developement.

-This section will have lots more details at a future time.

-### Canister Architecture

-Each of the following subsections are canisters in our codebase.

-*Eventually this will all be in a diagram, but things are changing too rapidly atm.*

-BIG QUESTIONS:
-- How is ALEX canister minting from the tokenomics canister if the minting account is a dfx prinicipal?
-  - Should we deploy the ALEX canister from the tokenomics canister, or should we deploy pre mint the full 21 million ALEX to the tokenomics canister with the minting address, or leave it open ended with a minting account?
-What's most secure?
-- Same questions for LBRY.
-- Need to create an issue that allows the alex_backend to refill canisters with the ICP in the staking pool.

-### alex_frontend (Typescript: xo3nl-yaaaa-aaaap-abl4q-cai) | Current Controller: 2jgt...bqe | Future Controller: 2jgt...bqe or MultiSig Harware Wallet or DAO

-It's the whole frontend.
-It changes too much right now and does not have a direct path to decentralization until Alexandria launches a DAO.

-### alex_backend (Rust: xj2l7-vyaaa-aaaap-abl4a-cai) | Current Controller: 2jgt...bqe | Future Controller: 2jgt...bqe or MultiSig Harware Wallet or DAO

-Primary Functions:
-- Currently manages the storage of librarian principals, sbts, and wallet keys, but that will need to be moved to a storage canister with the vetkeys implementation.
-- Picks a random recent LBRY transaction which selects the sender and reciever accounts to mint ALEX to.
-- Handles cycles management by allowing use of staking pool funds to refill canister cycles.

-The purpose of alex_backend is to have mutable logic that will need to change with type contained and separated from data storage and immutable logic.
-For this reason it will remain under centralized control until we figure out how to put it under DAO control.

-### ALEX (7hcrm-4iaaa-aaaak-akuka-cai) | Current Controller: 2jgt...bqe | Future Controller: ???

-ALEX Token & Default NNS Implementation of ICRC1 and ICRC2

-Deploy params:
-- token_name = "Alexandria"
-- token_symbol = "ALEX"
-- minting_account = ???
-- initial_balances = ??? (either none, or 21million to the tokenomics canister)
-- transfer_fee = 10_000
-- archive_options = record {
-    trigger_threshold = 2000;
-    num_blocks_to_archive = 1000;
-    controller_id = null;
-  };
-- icrc2 = true;

-### LBRY (hdtfn-naaaa-aaaam-aciva-cai) | Current Controller: 2jgt...bqe | Future Controller: ???

-LBRY Token & Default NNS Implementation of ICRC1 and ICRC2

-Deploy params:
-- token_name = "Library Credits"
-- token_symbol = "LBRY"
-- minting_account = ???
-- initial_balances = null
-- transfer_fee =  4_000_000 (0.04 LBRY)
-- archive_options = record {
-    trigger_threshold = 2000;
-    num_blocks_to_archive = 1000;
-    controller_id = null;
-  };
-- icrc2 = true

-### bookmarks (sklez-7aaaa-aaaan-qlrva-cai)

-storage and management for all the SBT ownership and payments.
-Details tbd but will follow much of the logic of the nft managment canister.

-### icp_swap: (5qx27-tyaaa-aaaal-qjafa-cai) | Current controller: ... | Future Controller: ...

-Details being finalized.

-### tokenomics: (chddw-rqaaa-aaaao-qevqq-cai) | Current controller: ... | Future Controller: ...

-Details being finalized.

-### icrc7
-*Status: Live & Complete | Current & Future Controller: nft_manager*

-Based on the icrc7 implementation by [PanIndustrial](https://github.com/PanIndustrial-Org/icrc_nft.mo), done in Motoko, chosen for it's extensibility with icrc3 and icrc37.

-Special features:
-  - Deployer is approved for mint and transfers of every NFT in the collection.
-  - NFTs are designed with mutability in mind, so NFTs can be changed and overwritten.

-While these features would normally be vulnerabilities for conventional collections, they are an asset for Alexandria NFTs because the 'deployer' is a DAO-controlled canister.
-This ability to transfer and change NFTs is exclusively delegated to a canister, which is what allows each NFT to control its own wallet, collect revenue, and disperse only to its true owner.

-icrc7 also includes its own archives, having a full record of transactions and their history.

-### nft_manager
-*Status: Incomplete | Current Controller: 2jgt...bqe | Future Controller: DAO/Blackholled???

-Sole controller of the icrc7 canister.

-Function:
-  - DONE: Deploys and initializes the icrc7 canister at launch.
-  - DONE: Creates NFT wallets and allows owners to widthraw from them.
-  - DONE: Allowed verfied owners to withdraw funds from their NFT's wallets.
-  - IP: Mints NFTs if propper LBRY is sent, and tx_id exists on ArWeave
-  - IP: Has a voting process to verify NFTs.
-  - IP: Updates NFTs if verfied by a vote.
-  - IP: Transfers NFTs to a rightful owner if mandated by a vote.

-todo:
-- Handle athentication for withdrawals.
-- Do update nfts, transfer nfts, burn NFTs.
-- Make a voting system.

-Code Review:
-- Added init config to init.rs, so that icrc7 is only deployed on first canister install.
--- next lets check to ensure the deploy args match up.

-init.rs:

 ### Inspiration